paulgolter/blender-pipeline-integration/README.md

 The context contains a lot of information that Operators often read.

 For example the Operator `bpy.ops.object.material_slot_add()` adds a new material slot to the object that is being worked on.
-And which object that is, is stored in the context.
+The Operator accesses the context object to find the object to operate on.

 Refer to [Context Access](https://docs.blender.org/api/current/bpy.context.html) to get an overview of what can be in there or use our Operator we built in the previous [section](#operators).

-Often when calling an operator via Python you will get the error:
+Often when calling an Operator via Python you will get the error:

 ```
 [...].poll() failed, context is incorrect